VincenzoPaternoster/Customer-segmentation-for-targeted-marketing-campaigns/README.md

 # 📌 Customer-segmentation-for-targeted-marketing-campaigns
 A corporate has decided to segment its customers into homogeneous groups based on their spending behaviour and credit card usage.

-#  E-commerce sales analysis
-A mid-size European e-commerce wants to improve sales performance and customer retention.

-This project analyses a dataset provided by Profession AI during the Master's degree in Data Analysis with the aim of applying customer segmentation using the machine learning technique of clustering.
+This project analyzes a dataset provided by Profession AI during the Master's in Data Analysis with the aim of applying clustering techniques to obtain clusters based on customers' credit card usage.

 ---